 Dr. Trisha Rhodes is an Assistant Professor.
 She received her M.A. and Ph.D. in Criminology and Criminal Justice from the University of Nebraska-Omaha and her B.S. in Criminal Justice from Washburn University.

 Rhodes has taught in-person and online courses at the undergraduate and graduate level.
-Courses have covered introductory policing topics, police administration, research methods, and juvenile delinquency.
-She has also served as an invited guest speaker at local events, including a symposium on educational law hosted in Richmond, VA.
+Courses have covered policing, research methods, criminological theory, and juvenile delinquency.
+She has also served as an invited guest speaker at local events.

 In addition to research and teaching, Rhodes values close partnerships with community organizations.
 She has previously held positions at the Nebraska Center for Justice Research and the Nebraska Department of Health and Human Services, and she recently served as an evaluator for the Richmond Police Department and the Juvenile Justice Institute at the University of Nebraska.
 Rhodes is currently working with the Little Rock Police Department (LRPD) on multiple grant-funded projects.
 She serves on the advisory board for a police body-worn camera initiative at LRPD, and she is evaluating the crime prevention efforts of the LRPD Crime Gun Intelligence Center (CGIC).
 Specifically, she is assessing how the CGIC is using technology (e.g., gunshot detection devices and a national ballistics tracking system) to reduce violent gun crimes in the Little Rock metropolitan region.
 Further, Rhodes is one of the faculty advisors for the Arkansas State Police Cold Case Unit.